psugam/sans-theme/content/doc/shortcodes/Tabs.md

 date = 2023-01-01T08:00:00-07:00
 draft = false
 showFrontMatter=false
+toc=true
 +++

 The **tabs shortcode** allows you to create tabbed content sections in your Hugo posts or pages.
-It supports multiple tabs with titles and content, automatically handling tab switching with a small script.
+It supports multiple tabs with titles and content, automatically handling tab switching.

 ---